Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/losses.rst

 The base class :doxy:`AbstractCost` is templatized with respect to both the label and output type.
-Using batches, that is, collections of input elements, is an important concept in Shark, see the tutorial :doc:`../data/batches`.
+Using batches, that is, collections of input elements, is an important concept in Shark, see the tutorial :doc:`batches`.
 The proper batch types are inferred from the label and output types: